Walid-khaled/Multidimensional-Kalman-Filter-with-Sensor-Fusion/README.md

 ## Multidimensional-Kalman-Filter-with-Sensor-Fusion
-In this repository, 8-point algorithm is used to find the fundamental matrix based on SVD.
-Disparity map is generated from left and right images.
-In addition, RealSense depth camera 435i is used to estimate object center depth.
-Image thresholding and object detection are implemented.
+In this repository, Multidimensional Kalman Filter and sensor fusion are implemented to predict the trajectories for constant velocity model.
+Data is extracted from GPS and Accelerometer using mobile phone.
 It is apart of Assignment3 in Sensing, Perception and Actuation course for ROCV master's program at Innopolis University.

 ---
 ### Task description